On infinite staircases in toric symplectic four-manifolds: Introduction

 These two different behaviours can be seen explicitly in the Proof of Proposition \ref{prop:inner}, which following a beautiful idea of Casals and Vianna uses sequences of almost toric fibrations to construct symplectic embeddings corresponding to the inner corners of the staircase.
 In the $J=2$ case, the base diagrams of the almost toric fibrations are triangles, which give full filling ellipsoids.
 In the $J=3$ case, the base diagrams are quadrilaterals and the embeddings are determined by the biggest triangle contained in each quadrilateral, and therefore do not constitute a full filling.
 See also \cite{CV} and the note at the end of the introduction of this manuscript. \end{remark}

 We complete the introduction with a conjecture that the list in Theorem~\ref{thm:main} is in a suitable sense exhaustive.

 Recall that a convex lattice polygon is {\bf reflexive} if it has exactly one interior lattice point; this is equivalent to requiring that its dual polygon is also a lattice polygon.
-Up to $AGL_2(\Z)$, the only domains which have negative weight expansions listed in Theorem~\ref{thm:main} are the ones shown in Figure~\ref{fig:twelve}.
-These are well known as twelve of the sixteen reflexive lattice polygons in $\R^2$; the other four appear in Figure~\ref{fig:the others}, and do not have infinite staircases as part of their ellipsoid embedding function.
+Pick's Theorem allows us to conclude that any lattice domain with one of the negative weight expansions listed in Theorem~\ref{thm:main} must have exactly one interior lattice point and thus is a reflexive lattice polygon.
+These are classified up to $AGL_2(\Z)$, there are sixteen such polygons: the twelve shown in Figure~\ref{fig:twelve} and the four in Figure~\ref{fig:the others}.
+These last four do not have infinite staircases as part of their ellipsoid embedding function, see Remark \ref{rmk:the other four}.

 \begin{conjecture} If the ellipsoid embedding function of a rational convex toric domain has an infinite staircase, then its moment polygon is a scaling of a reflexive polygon. \end{conjecture}